CDRouter SNMP User Guide

 CDRouter SNMP has several configuration options, also known as test variables, or “testvars” for short, that define the DUT and the test environment.

-The following tables describe all of the new testvars available with the CDRouter SNMP add-on.
+The following tables describe all of the new testvars available with the CDRouter SNMP expansion.
 The sections below group testvars by the protocol or functionality they define.

 To set the default SNMP user configuration used by tests that do not have restrictions on the type of SNMP users that they can run with, set the value of snmpDefaultUser.